Aaron Judge seals decision, powers Yankees' series-tying win over Astros

 The Yankees' bats could not touch Houston starter Lance McCullers Jr. for six innings in Game 3.
 After the long break between the top of the seventh inning and the bottom for the Yankee Stadium staple of "God Bless America," Judge sent a mammoth homer over the monuments in center field.
 That was it for McCullers.

 The Bronx crowd, which has been noticeably louder this postseason, was again creating an intimidating atmosphere.
 With a sellout crowd on its feet, the noise put added weight on the Astros.
 Their manager, A.J.
 Hinch, brought in right-hander Chris Devenski.
-The 26-year-old Devenski, who was an All-Star this season, only faced three batters, and wasn’t particularly effective against any of them.
+The 26-year-old Devenski, who was an All-Star this season, faced only three batters, and wasn't particularly effective against any of them.

-Didi Gregorius smacked a triple and scored after Sanchez lined a sac fly to right, cutting Houston's lead in half.
+Didi Gregorius smacked a triple and scored after Sanchez lined a sacrifice fly to right, cutting Houston's lead in half.

 The Yankees would go on to complete the comeback, once again showing why they are a tough out, especially at home, where they had the American League's best record.